Chapter 6: A Gift from God

 Lenny was a fisherman from Waldmeer.
 Several generations of his family had lived in the little coastal village.
 One of his past relatives was a logger in the forest like many men, at that time.
 He had emigrated from Germany.
 The logging settlement was the spectacular meeting point of forest and stunning coastline.
 It was he who first referred to the early town as Waldmeer.
 It means forest-sea in German.
 The name stuck and the locals called it that ever since.

 At seventeen, Lenny built the small, fibro cottage that he and his wife had lived in ever since.
-It was simple but well cared for and had a lovely, unpretentious garden around the house.
+It was simple but well cared for, and had a lovely, unpretentious garden around the house.
 It also had an orchard with enough fruit trees for making jam.
 The bottom of the orchard was home to several hens which provided eggs.
 Next to the orchard was a large vegetable patch which had fed the family for a few decades.
 The house was a few streets away from Farkas, although the two neighbours had not crossed paths.
 All in all, Lenny and his wife had a relatively smooth life, avoiding many of the difficulties of their neighbours, probably because of their unambitious and genuine approach to everyday life.
 However, all of this changed a few days ago.

-They were now sitting in the country hospital, anxious and weary with nerves on edge, waiting to see what would happen to Maria, their sixteen-year-old daughter.
+They were now sitting in the country hospital; anxious and weary.
+With nerves on edge, they were waiting to see what would happen to Maria, their sixteen-year-old daughter.
 She had been in intensive care for three days.
 The unthinkable had happened and Maria was hit by the school bus on its daily trek along the long, winding coastal road.
 Her parent’s only consolation was that Maria had become immediately unconscious and so they felt she was not in pain.